wendrillaksenow/pausingInformation/readme.md

 Special thanks to Chat GPT for his exhaustive collaboration in the development of this prototype, and also to Claude for his help with the additional tweaks that greatly improved the functionality.

 ## Change history

+### Version 1.4

+* Fixed an error with the announcement of active windows that caused the first item not to be announced when focusing on the taskbar or switching between tasks with the Alt+Tab shortcut.
+This problem also affected some items in normal windows, which were ignored.

 ### Version 1.3